Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 ### New Features

 -   Device Manager
-	-   Enabled Device Manager Context UI to be extended by plugins
+	-   Enabled Device Manager Context UI to be extended by plugins.
 -   RT-IDE
 	-   RT-IDE GNU Compiler Collection (GCC) toolchain is updated to version 6.3.1.
 -   SmartThings&trade;
 	-   The setupId is a mandatory field and is mapped to the device onboarding ID.
 	-   The RESTful API Modeling Language (RAML) for SmartThings&trade; is updated.
 -   Package Manager
-	-   Removed portable object (*.po) files , which are packaged into tpk.
+	-   The portable object (*.po) files has been removed, which are packaged into tpk.

 ### Changed Features
 -	RT-IDE
-	-   Removed the local template for creating a project.
+	-   The local template for creating a project has been removed.
 The project can be created using the latest RT code from GitHub.

 ### Fixed Bugs
 -   Device Manager
-	-   Fixed the crash that occurred while filtering devices in JAVA 9.
+	-   The crash that occurred while filtering devices in JAVA 9 has been fixed.
-	-   Increased the clickable area for Add new tab button to cover the entire button area.
+	-   The clickable area for Add new tab button has been increased to cover the entire button area.
-	-   Added support for empty filter category in logs.
+	-   The support for empty filter category in logs has been added.
-	-   Fixed permit to install the failure for secure TV profile.
+	-   The permit to install the failure for secure TV profile has been fixed.
 -   Emulator
-	-   Corrected the marked location data in emulator control panel.
+	-   The marked location data in emulator control panel has been corrected.
 -   Package Manager
-	-   Added https support in Package Manager to download SDK from https website.
+	-   The https support in Package Manager to download SDK from https website has been added.
-	-   Fixed multiple instance of same Package Manager getting launched in Windows and macOS.
+	-   The multiple instance of same Package Manager getting launched in Windows and macOS has been fixed.
 -   Certificate Manager
-	-   Fixed the socket timeout error when creating IoT certificates.
+	-   The socket timeout error when creating IoT certificates has been fixed.

 ### Known Issues
 -	Tizen Studio